Jonathan Stewart not worried about losing carries to Christian McCaffrey

 "He has all the attributes you want."

 McCaffrey's strength has been as a receiver out of the backfield even though he's been effective running between the tackles.
 Stewart's strength has been between the tackles.
 He has only 154 catches in nine seasons.
-He had only eight last season.
+He had eight last season.

 But don't sell Stewart short as a receiver.